mockdeep/elements/README.md

 Clone the project
 -----------------
-* copy the git url
+* Copy the git url
 * At the command line:
   * `git clone [git url]`
   * `cd todo`